The House of the Dragon manages to capture the magic that made Game of Thrones a smash hit.

 I’ve no doubt that the monsters are coming; the ending basically promises it, and there’s an incredibly gory tourney that’ll satisfy fans looking for a bit of fire and blood.
 But for now, I’m enjoying seeing Daemon slowly gather support before the would-be-king inevitably decides to challenge his brother.
 Speaking of Daemon, Smith is the standout in a cast of standouts.

 His role is the most pantomime, but he clearly understands the assignment.
-He’s not quite a moustache-twirling villain, but he’s not far off, and, as a sucker for bad guys being bad, I’m a huge fan.
+He’s not quite a mustache-twirling villain, but he’s not far off, and, as a sucker for bad guys being bad, I’m a huge fan.

 The dance of dragons: Best monster movies